rainwindy/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Edit Tag

+**MSS**

+1. User requests to change tag for a particular person
+2. Addressbook displays current tag
+3. User key in new tag
+4. Addressbook seeks confirmation
+5. Addressbook deletes current tag to store the new tag

+**Extensions**

+2a.
+Person requested do not exist

+> Use case ends

+2a.
+No current tag for the requested person

+> Use case ends

+3a.
+The new tag is similar to the current one

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

 ## Appendix C : Non Functional Requirements